tonethar/IGME-330-Master/notes/HW-mapbox-3.md

 ## X. Submission

-- Create a **map.js** module, and move all the map-related code to it, if you want to
+- Optionally, create a **map.js** module, and move all the map-related code to it, if you want to.
 - ZIP and POST to mycourses

 <hr><hr>